ZakaHaceCosas/dev-utils/README.md

 ###### Fun fact

-> I simply made this library to test in production the new `fuckingnode release` command, a work in progress feature for FuckingNode v3.0.0, the next version of my make-NodeJS-less-annoying CLI utility.
-See [this repo](https://github.com/ZakaHaceCosas/FuckingNode) for more info about it.
+> I simply made this library to test in production the new `fuckingnode release` command, a WIP feature for FuckingNode v3.0.0, the next version of my make-NodeJS-less-annoying CLI utility.
+See [this repo](https://github.com/ZakaHaceCosas/FuckingNode) to learn more.